 Abstract

-Miller Horns' artistic ability helped him to cope with dyslexia in elementary school, the teachers allowed him to draw while others had lessons.
-Mark Sopliln at U of Akron, encouraged him to study art at the college level.
+Artist Miller Horns discusses the role of art in his education, discussing how his artistic ability helped him cope with dyslexia in elementary school and how Mark Sopliln at the University of Akron encouraged him to study art at the college level.
 He was accepted at CIA and spent five years commuting by Greyhound bus from Akron to Cleveland to attend school.
 His education gave him an appreciation of other art forms, especially dance and theater.
-He became interested in electrostatic art when he realized that few artists were working with the medium.
-He attended workshops to learn more about this new art form in the 1980's.
-Horns manipulates photographs,enlarging them and playing with colors and textures.
-By creating large images, Horn uses distance and space to invite the audience into his world.
+Miller became interested in electrostatic art when he realized that few artists were working in the medium.
+He attended workshops to learn more about this new art form in the 1980s.
+Horns manipulates photographs, enlarging them and playing with colors and textures.
+By creating large images, he uses distance and space to invite the audience into his world.
 His work is often autobiographical, a place where he can share the good and bad experiences of his life.
 He believes the best art leaves the audience asking questions about the work and the creative process of the artist.
 His latest work is entitled "Nightmare: Falling out of Grace," in which he portrays a figure falling from a tall building in New York, lit by floodlights.
-People may relate to the dream of falling, others may find the image reminiscent of 9/11.
-Sharing his work with the public is often scary, Horns notes, it can feel like being crucified, put on display for people to judge and critique.
-He has been criticized by not being "black" enough in his work, but feels his art goes beyond his color.
-He has written a play based on his experiences on the Greyhound commute called "Just Passing Through," that was given a staged reading at Karamu Theatre.
+Some people may relate to the dream of falling, while others may find the image reminiscent of 9/11.
+He observes that he has been criticized by not being "black" enough in his work, but feels his art transcends his color.
+He has written a play based on his experiences on the Greyhound commute called "Just Passing Through" that was given a staged reading at Karamu Theatre.
 Horn hopes, someday, to see this work produced on stage.

 Loading...